 Madrid is an open door to diversity and tolerance, as testified by the wide range of gay friendly accommodation or one of the most important celebrations, the Gay Pride Festivities, which take place every year from the end of June to the beginning of July, attracting over one million people.

-In the Chueca Quarter you will find fashion, gyms, LGBT related books and many night bars displaying the rainbow flag.
-The area of La Latina has seen an increase in the number of gay friendly places for women, while Lavapies has also an interesting alternative gay and lesbian scene, which shows the wide range of tolerant places in a city that has become an international reference for the LGBT community.
+In the Chueca Quarter you will find fashion, gyms, LGTBI related books and many night bars displaying the rainbow flag.
+The area of La Latina has seen an increase in the number of gay friendly places for women, while Lavapies has also an interesting alternative gay and lesbian scene, which shows the wide range of tolerant places in a city that has become an international reference for the LGBTI community.

 With over 30 museums, such as the Malaga Picasso Museum, the Carmen Thyssen Museum or the recently opened Centre Pompidou Malaga, the city is a perfect place for breaks to combine with theatre plays, music and visiting monuments.